huggingface/diffusers/examples/controlnet/README.md

 This default configuration requires ~38GB VRAM.

-Gradient accumulation with a smaller batch size can be used to reduce training requirements to ~20 GB VRAM
+Gradient accumulation with a smaller batch size can be used to reduce training requirements to ~20 GB VRAM.

 ```bash
 export MODEL_DIR="runwayml/stable-diffusion-v1-5"